harmony2ww/wwwwserver/CONTRIBUTING.md

 ever be.
 Every body could it be, but could it not.
-The power in our hands to be talanted is a desicion that everybody need to get about yourself, about developing, about source code.
+The power in our hands to be talanted is a desicion that everybody need to get about yourself, about developing, about source code. developing source code is a challange of different options where we got much of these programming language and technologies.
+There are good to give each other more about contributing of source code and we give more each day by day.
+About to growing it is a must of a day.

 ## Motivation

+About motivetion could give opportunity by proseed our good developing skills and much more day's grow of ours.
+Motivation is inspiration like thin idia how could create more.
+Creating dreams we could develop a good things for technologies and more.
+Incredible point of view is open source where would be done about inovation when like a modern opportunity for developing a source code.
 Strong to ability about freedom of a source code.
 About principles of write a code.
 About ability to not making a bads and trashes.
 Inspiration when I did, bacause there are so much possible directions of a creating a product.